-Dr. Teresa (Terry) Bennett is a child and adolescent psychiatrist, a member of the Offord Centre for Child Studies and assistant professor in the department of Psychiatry and Behavioural Neurosciences at McMaster University.
+Dr. Teresa (Terry) Bennett is a child and adolescent psychiatrist, a member of the Offord Centre for Child Studies and Associate Professor in the Department of Psychiatry and Behavioural Neurosciences at McMaster University.
 Dr. Bennett is a graduate of McMaster University’s Arts and Science, Medical and Psychiatric Residency programs.
 More recently at McMaster, she completed a PhD in Health Research Methodology, funded by a fellowship training award from CIHR, for which she was awarded a dissertation award from the International Society for Autism Research (INSAR).
 Her PhD research focused on longitudinal “cascade” models of development in young children with ASD.

 Dr. Bennett is a co-investigator on the multi-site national “Pathways in ASD Study” (PI: P. Szatmari), and the 2014 Ontario Child Health Survey (OCHS: PIs M. Boyle and K. Georgiades).
 She is also the local qualified investigator for a multi-site randomized controlled study of medication targeting core symptoms of ASD (PI: E. Anagnostou).
 Her clinical and research interests include children and families with ASD and neurodevelopmental disabilities, as well as pathways in child social development and mental health – how children’s social brains and social worlds influence, and are influenced by, their mental health.